Universality class: Definition of critical exponents

 The critical exponents are independent of microscopic details of the model, but depend on dimensionality, symmetry, and range of interactions (i.e., only depend on the universality class).
 In rare cases, the critical exponents governing the behaviors below and above the critical point are not the same.

 List of critical exponents

 For symmetries, the group listed gives the symmetry of the order parameter.
-The group $S_n$ is the n-element symmetric group, $O(n)$ is the orthogonal group in n dimensions, $\mathbb{Z}_2$ is the cyclic group of order 2 (parity, or Ising symmetry), and 1 is the trivial group.
+The group $\mathrm{S}_n$ is the n-element symmetric group, $O(n)$ is the orthogonal group in n dimensions, $\mathbb{Z}_2$ is the cyclic group of order 2 (parity, or Ising symmetry), and 1 is the trivial group.
 Mean-field theory result is indicated with (MF).
+In the two-dimensional Ashkin-Teller model, the exponents in general depend continuously on a parameter along the critical line.
+The spherical model can be viewed as the $n\to\infty$ limit of the $O(n)$ symmetry.